Boergi/SpinBot-Whos-turn/README.md

    > 💡 To find a User ID: Right-click user → View Profile → More → Copy Member ID

-   > 💡 Status filtering only applies when using SpinBot directly in a channel with max 20 members.
+   > 💡 Status filtering only applies when using SpinBot directly in a channel.
 In threads, all participants are eligible.

 3. Run migrations to create tables:
    ```bash